gromacs/gromacs/docs/reference-manual/special/awh.rst

 considered covered when at least one walker has independently traversed the sampling interval.

+In practice biases are shared by setting :mdp:`awh-share-multisim` to true and :mdp:`awh1-share-group` (for bias 1) to a non-zero value.
+Here, bias 1 will be shared between simulations that have the same share group value.
+Sharing can be different for bias 1, 2, etc. (although there are few use cases where this is useful).
+Technically there are no restrictions on sharing, apart from that biases that are shared need to have the same number of grid points and the update intervals should match.
+Note that biases can not be shared within a simulation.
+The latter could be useful, especially for multimeric proteins, but this is more difficult to implement.

 .. _awhreweight:

 Reweighting and combining biased data